20 Photos That Will Make You Want Bronde Hair Now

 Pin Straight and Bronde

 When you’re seeking hair that’s perfectly customized for your facial structure and mane texture, the right answer is always balayage.
-Hand painted golden highlights will certainly brighten your complexion.
+Hand-painted golden highlights will certainly brighten your complexion.
+A talented hair stylist will be able to use the bright streaks to contour your face, highlighting your favorite features and disguising the ones you don’t love.

 Bronde Dip Dye